ben-75/abra-idea-plugin/README.md

 # Qupla plugin
 Intellij plugin for the Qupla language.

-The Qupla language is not completely defined yet, so consider this plugin as highly experimental.
+The Qupla language is not completely defined yet, so consider this plugin as experimental.
-The plugin should be compatible with any IntelliJ based platform (minimal build : 171.0)
+We recommend to use the plugin with IntelliJ IDE (even if basic features of the plugin should work on any IntelliJ based platform) (minimal build : 171.0)

+Keep in mind that Qupla language is evolving almost every day, we do our best to keep this plugin compatible with latest Qupla version.
+If you wish to support this effort, you can make a donation on this address : QUYQBKMQOSCYYBYHCXYBQBUEZRWUVXXEEFSVBVCR9VNNPJDPCBGBRDKHYTNYPU9RBKZOIBUGCJZPKQGWBQWSPRMBXX

   ## Getting started

- - If you don't already an IDE based on IntelliJ platform installed on your computer, you can download and install IntelliJ Community from [Jetbrains website](https://www.jetbrains.com/idea/download/)
+ - If you don't already have IntelliJ installed on your computer, you can download and install IntelliJ Community from [Jetbrains website](https://www.jetbrains.com/idea/download/)
  - Start IntelliJ (or any other Jetbrains IDE) and install the Qupla Plugin ([details here](#installation))
  - After plugin installation it is recommended to restart IntelliJ
  - Checkout the qupla repository: https://github.com/iotaledger/qupla and open it as a gradle project.
  - Start exploring qupla, base library and samples can be found under src/main/resources
+ - Learn more about features supported by the plugin [here](#features)

   ![Qupla Plugin in Action](https://github.com/ben-75/qupla-idea-plugin/blob/interpreter/doc/ready.png?raw=true)